chelaxian/Amenly/README.md

 ### Step One: Creating the 'auth.json' File

 You first need to run the program in order for the `auth.json` file to be created.
-To run it, simply type `onlyfans-scraper` in your terminal and hit enter.
+To run it, simply type `of-scraper` in your terminal and hit enter.
 Because you don't have an `auth.json` file, the program will create one for you and then ask you to enter some information.
 Now we need to get that information.

 ### Step Two: Getting Your Auth Info

-***If you've already used DIGITALCRIMINAL's OnlyFans script, you can simply copy and paste the auth information from there to here.***
+***If you've already used DIGITALCRIMINAL's of script, you can simply copy and paste the auth information from there to here.***

-Go to your [notification area](https://onlyfans.com/my/notifications) on OnlyFans.
+Go to your [notification area](https://of.com/my/notifications) on of.
 Once you're there, open your browser's developer tools.
 If you don't know how to do that, consult the following chart:

 | Operating System | Keys |
 | :----------------: | :----: |